 However, habitat destruction from deforestation isn’t the only way that palm oil production affects these endangered species.
-They also suffer from increased conflict with humans due to their being less available habitats away from human settlements, and displaced Orangutans are often killed when they enter palm oil plantations in search of food, as they are seen as pests.
-These species also suffer from increased poaching, as roads are built to allow vehicles to get to and from the plantations, and these roads also make it easier for poachers to access areas that they previously couldn’t.
+They also suffer from increased conflict with humans due to their being fewer available habitats situated away from human settlements, and displaced Orangutans are often killed when they enter palm oil plantations in search of food, as they are seen as pests.
+These species also suffer from increased poaching, as roads are built to allow vehicles to get to and from the plantations and these roads subsequently make it easier for poachers to access areas that they previously couldn’t.

 Impacts of Palm Oil on Workers

-Wildlife and the environment aren’t the only things affected by palm oil, it also has a large impact on humans, both good and bad.
-The palm oil industry employs millions of people in developing countries, providing jobs to people who otherwise might not have one, and it drives the economic development of these countries.
-Some people see palm oil as a path out of poverty.
+Wildlife and the environment aren’t the only things affected by palm oil production and the impact is also felt by humans.
+Of course, as is so often the case, there are two sides at play her, both good and bad.
+On the one hand, the palm oil industry employs millions of people in developing countries, providing jobs to people who otherwise might not have one, and as a result, the industry drives the economic development of these countries.
+Some people understandably see palm oil as a path out of poverty.

-However, it of course also comes with a more negative side.
-Workers are often exploited and paid poorly, made to work in poor conditions, and without proper health and safety regulations.
-Child labour is also sometimes used on the plantations.
-There is also conflict between the palm oil corporations and local communities over land rights, and some people are evicted from the land that is rightfully theirs in order to turn it into palm oil plantations.
+However, there is a much darker side here also and workers are often exploited, poorly paid, made to work in sub-standard conditions, and without proper health and safety regulations.
+Child labour may also be used on the plantations.
+There is also conflict between the palm oil industry and local communities over land rights, and some people are evicted from the land that is rightfully theirs in order to turn the area over to palm oil production.

 Why You Might Want to Avoid Products Containing Palm Oil